 For our next good eats in central Taipei, visit the National Taipei University Sports Arena where across the street is a small eatery with delicious satay beef noodles.
 With only 3 tables, this restaurant can get very busy, especially during lunch hour.
 Enjoy some live entertainment while chowing down on your noodles as the family who runs the kitchen bickers nonstop.
-Like the dry noodles, these are also finished with their signature lemon chili vinegar.
 Order a side of beef ball soup, chitterlings, sauteed anchovies, and other dishes for one complete meal.

 On one of the mornings when I decided to take a little break from the breakfast burgers and wraps, we headed on over to check out the Dongmen market.
 Unbeknownst to us, they are closed on Mondays so we walked down the street to get some fish ball soup.
 Located off the Dongmen station exit, walk down this street and turn right.

 To the left, you will find Yia Fung Fish Ball Soup restaurant.
 A large pot of fish balls is in front of the place in case there was any confusion.

 The fish ball soup was by far, the best I ever had.
 The fish balls are stuffed with a savory filling and served with the perfect complimentary broth.
 Noodles, soup and two sides for 4 people came out to only about $20!
 I love Taiwan.

 For dessert good eats, there are hundreds of tea shops, cafes, and bakeries.
-So far I have noticed that Japan loves its soft serve ice creams and Taiwan loves its tea shops and boba drinks.
+So far I have noticed that Japan loves its soft-serve ice creams while Taiwan loves its tea shops and boba drinks.
 I suppose it does make sense since Taiwan does offer some of the best tea in the world.
-There are French-inspired bakeries but I personally prefer the more authentic ones with cakes, old fashioned custard filled buns and savory bread.